allegroai/clearml-serving/README.md

 ### :ocean: Optional: advanced setup - S3/GS/Azure access

-To add access credentials and allow the inference containers to download models from your S3/GS/Azure object-storage, add the respected environment variables to your env files (`example.env`) See further details on configuring the storage access [here](https://clear.ml/docs/latest/docs/integrations/storage#configuring-storage)
+To add access credentials and allow the inference containers to download models from your S3/GS/Azure object-storage, add the respective environment variables to your env files (`example.env`) See further details on configuring the storage access [here](https://clear.ml/docs/latest/docs/integrations/storage#configuring-storage)

 ```bash